Congresswoman "devastated" after neighbor found dead following shooting

 El Paso police are conducting the investigation.
 The FBI is monitoring, but is not involved at this point.

-Nancy Cordes, Pat Milton, Anders Triay, Omar Villafranca, Mireya Villarreal and Caroline Linton contributed to this report.
+Nancy Cordes, Pat Milton, Andres Triay, Omar Villafranca, Mireya Villarreal and Caroline Linton contributed to this report.